50 years. It’s a milestone to be proud of.

 - Make it easy on yourself: With early voting and mail-in ballots, Arizona has gone to great lengths to make voting as hassle-free as possible.
 It’s as simple as signing up for the Permanent Early Voting List, which assures that PEVL registrants receive a mail-in ballot each election.
 Maricopa County voters can sign up here:

 - Choose wisely: If you are among Arizona’s growing number of independent or unaffiliated voters, you must select a partisan ballot – Republican or Democrat – in order to participate in the Primary Election.
 When it comes to that choice, pick a ballot of the party that dominates your community.
 Generally-speaking, this is the simplest way to ensure you have a say in the largest number of competitive Primary races.

-The 104th Arizona Town Hall on Arizona's Vulnerable Populations was held in Tucson on April 27-30, 2014.
+The 105th Arizona Town Hall on Arizona's Economy will be held at the Grand Canyon on November 2-5, 2014.